TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 :::

-where the vectors $\mathbf{q}_i$ of course are the (orthonormal) columns of the diagonalizing matrix $Q$.
+where the vectors $\mathbf{q}_i$ of course are the (orthonormal) columns of the diagonalising matrix $Q$.
 This is indeed a linear combination of orthogonal projections, as was to be shown.
 ::::

 ::::{exercise}